tylerjaquish3/ffb/README.md

     - best/worst draft pick
 - chances of making playoffs, make request to playoffcomputer linked above
 - use yahoo api to get results and rosters, then it can be kicked off with a button click or automatic on tuesday morning
+- add projected as a column in regular_season_matchups, and get historical values from rosters

 - draft order based on wives/gfs responses to something?